 When we work out, many of us typically have one side of the body that is stronger than the other.
 That side, your dominant side, is usually the one that is able to go lower, stretch longer or lift stronger.
 As humans, we are no stranger to these types of natural imbalances.
 However, sometimes it’s best to identify an imbalance and treat it before the scales are tipped so much that they break.

 Let’s talk hormones.
 Since there are a plethora of ways that hormones can be impacted, such as changes due to your environment, diet and age, it can be hard to keep them in check.
 Sex hormones, such as estrogen (female sex hormone) and testosterone (male sex hormone), are detrimental in the body, and imbalances to these hormones can be the reason we gain weight in certain areas, have mood swings and more.
 But how do we know when we have an imbalance?

-According to Medical News Today, female symptoms of estrogen dominance include irregular cycles, bloating, cold hands/feet, mood changes, fatigue, difficulty sleeping and hair loss.
+According to Medical News Today, female symptoms of estrogen dominance include irregular cycles, bloating, cold hands/feet, mood changes, fatigue, difficulty sleeping and hair loss (which can be due to the alternative of too much estrogen — low progesterone).
 In men, common symptoms include erectile dysfunction, swollen breasts and infertility.

 (First things first: To truly know if you have an imbalance, it’s a good idea to go get bloodwork done.
 This way, you and your doctor can figure out how to safely tip your hormone scales back into place.
 Manipulating your hormone level sans a doctor could be potentially dangerous.)

 Even though people can live with symptoms like fatigue and bloating, having high estrogen levels can lead to other health issues.
 The most common of these issues are autoimmune and thyroid issues.